wethod/learning-center-staging/content/alerts/index.md

 ### Project Start

-This alert is shown to the project manager who have created orders not sent yet.
+This alert is shown to the project manager if one of the following situations happens:

+* A project is started but its probability is lower than 90%;
+* A project is going to start during the current month but its probability is lower than 75%.

+A project is considered started if it has a start date in the past or if someone has submitted timesheets for it.

 ### Project Status

-This alert is shown to the project manager who have created orders not sent yet.
+This alert is shown to the manager of a project who forgot to update the project status in the last two weeks.

 ### Timesheet

-This alert is shown to the project manager who have created orders not sent yet.
+This alert is shown to the employee of a project who forgot to submit the timesheet in the last two weeks.